Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 #### Multi-dimensional variants
 Multi-dimensional variants are variant sets that contain more than one variant option as defining attribute, for example size and color for clothes.

 The *BigCommerce* API allows creating variants by using variant options (defining attributes) and values (changeable attributes).
 However, when creating an offer, the API allows the creation of more variants than those possible with *Actindo's* pre-defined options and values.
-As a result, customers would be able to select and order products in the *BigCommerce* shopfront that does not exist.
+As a result, customers would be able to select and order products in the *BigCommerce* shopfront that do not exist.

 **Example**
-An offer is created by using the two defining attributes "size" and "color".
+An offer is created by using the defining attributes *Size* and *Color*.
 By using these attributes, two variants are created t-shirt-s-red (S, red) and t-shirt-m-green (M, green).
 The driver creates the following options and values:
 - Size (S, M),
 - Color (Green, Red)

 While the Actindo *BigCommerce driver* creates the variants "t-shirt-s-red" and "t-shirt-m-green" only, the *BigCommerce* shopfront displays all possible combinations of options and values.
 This includes products such as t-shirt-s-green (S, green), which do not exist.
-The issue is that these product variants are not only displayed to the customers, but that they are also able to order these non-existent products!
+The issue is that these product variants are not only visible to the customers, but they can also order these products that do not exist.

 Note that you must manage this issue by the shopfront itself.
 You can access via /v3/catalog/products/{productId}/variants all variations the driver has created and only the ones the driver created.

-## Import of offers (BigCommerce > Actindo)
+## Import of offers

+The following particularities are relevant, when you import your offers from *BigCommerce* to the *Omni-Channel* module.

 ### Shared variant options